-Internet of Things is a newly discovered technology that has rapidly entered the world of business and seized it.
-According to Gartner, in 2019 alone 14.2 billion connected things were used and by 2025 this number is estimated to rise to 25 billion connected things.
+The Internet of Things is a newly discovered technology that has rapidly entered the world of business and seized it.
+According to Gartner, in 2019 alone, 14.2 billion connected things were used, and by 2025 this number is estimated to rise to 25 billion connected things.
 This shows that the mass adoption of IoT applications has not only proved their usefulness but has become one of the proliferating trends in the advance of information technologies.
 Today we will tell you about IoT Analytics.

-Internet of Things or Internet of Everything, which we have already discussed in our previous article, primarily refers to the network of interrelated objects, devices, and sensors.
-In this network devices are able to interact with each other and exchange huge sets of data over the internet.
+The Internet of Things (or The Internet of Everything,) which we have already discussed in our previous article, primarily refers to the network of interrelated objects, devices, and sensors.
+In this network, devices are able to interact with each other and exchange huge sets of data over the internet.
 In essence, it makes everybody and everything connected – from consumers in sensor-powered environments to large enterprises leveraging this technology.

 The MarketsandMarkets reports that by 2022 the overall IoT market size is expected to grow from USD 170.57 billion in 2017 to USD 561.04 billion, at a CAGR of 26.9%.

 With the advent of affordable sensors and low-cost connectivity, IoT applications have started to easily generate huge amounts of useful data.
 However, the data volume is sometimes so large and complex that it is difficult to make sense of it.
-Therefore, data analytics, which is based on Artificial Intelligence (AI) systems and uses Machine Learning (ML) techniques, is a must have for IoT applications.
-Cloud services such AWS/Azure IoT open enormous possibilities for effective IoT analytics processing.
-Data analytics is a powerful tool helping companies to make informed decisions, prevent losses and forecast results.
+Therefore, data analytics, which is based on Artificial Intelligence (AI) systems and uses Machine Learning (ML) techniques, is a must-have for IoT applications.
+Cloud services such as AWS/Azure IoT open enormous possibilities for effective IoT analytics processing.
+Data analytics is a powerful tool helping companies to make informed decisions, prevent losses, and forecast results.